A Practical Theory of Generalization in Selectivity Learning: Preliminaries and Problem Setup

 \end{itemize}

-\textbf{Empirical evaluation and takeaway.} We first generate a collection of training queries (or ranges since each query corresponds to a specific range and vice versa) to train the four models on queries on a synthetic dataset sampled from a 10-dimensional highly correlated Gaussian distribution).
-After completing the training phase, we generate another set of test queries to test if the trained model obeys the two constraints.
-Specifically, for the monotonicity constraint, we use a set of test queries to extract the learned CDFs of a column conditional on other columns, and check if the learned CDFs are monotonically increasing.
-Next, for the finite additivity constraint (\ref{eq.def.add}), we generate a set of the range triples $\{(R_1, R_2, R_3)\}$ to check if ~(\ref{eq.def.add}) is satisfied.
+{ \textbf{Theoretical Characteristics.} First, histograms satisfy both monotonicity and additivity \emph{by construction}.
+In contrast, PFs can violate both monotonicity and additivity due to \emph{negative parameters} and \emph{non-linear mappings} in the input and output of polynomial functions, respectively.
+For LEO, while it maintains the additivity of histograms through the \emph{piecewise linear} form of its adjustment ratio $r$, it fails to ensure monotonicity because $r$ is not strictly increasing.
+This non-monotonicity means LEO is not derived from a probability measure.
+Like PFs, DL models also break both monotonicity and additivity due to \emph{negative weights} and \emph{non-linear mappings}.
+We summarize the analysis results in Table~\ref{table.check}.

-We summarize the results in Table~\ref{table.check}.
-Observe that except for histograms, \emph{the learned selectivity functions from practical query-driven methods do not obey either additivity and monotonicity and therefore are not induced by any probability measure}.
-Unlike histograms (which are data models built from queries), the other three regression-like models essentially learn the direct mapping from query ranges to their selectivities.
-They are not guaranteed to be induced from probability measures.
+Hence, unlike histograms (\textit{i.e.,} data models built from queries), other three regression-like approaches learn a direct mapping from query ranges to selectivities and are not guaranteed to be induced by probability measures.
+Therefore, they (including the best-performing deep learning models) do \emph{not} enjoy the theoretical results in \S~\ref{section.review}. }

-\textbf{Problem Formulation}.
+\textbf{Problem Definition}.
 We have shown that the selectivity functions learned by most query-driven models are not induced by probability measures, rendering the learnability results from previous work~\cite{hu2022selectivity} inapplicable.
-Despite this, these models, such as MSCN, exhibit impressive practical performance, outperforming histograms on several benchmark datasets and query workloads~\cite{kipf2019learned}.
+Despite this, these models, such as MSCN, exhibit impressive practical performance, outperforming histograms on several benchmarks~\cite{kipf2019learned}.
 Additionally, the PAC learning framework fails to characterize generalization error for OOD test workloads, which are prevalent in real-world scenarios.
-Therefore, this paper aims to bridge the gap between theory and practice by \begin{itemize} [leftmargin=*] \item relaxing the restrictions on the hypothesis class and deriving the corresponding PAC learnability results (\textbf{Goal 1}); \item exploring OOD generalization error beyond the PAC learning framework (\textbf{Goal 2}); \item leveraging the theoretical results to design new strategies for improving existing selectivity learning models (\textbf{Goal 3}). \end{itemize}
+Therefore, this paper aims to bridge the gap between theory and practice by \circled{1} relaxing the restrictions on the hypothesis class and deriving the corresponding PAC learnability results (\textbf{Goal 1}); \circled{2} exploring OOD generalization error beyond the PAC learning framework (\textbf{Goal 2}); \circled{3} leveraging the theoretical results to design new strategies for improving existing selectivity learning models (\textbf{Goal 3}).